josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Index.md

 # TYPO3 Distribution by Josef Glatz
 ## (Documentation work in progress)

-This repository delivers a full configured, bare metal TYPO3 distribution based on the best practices from [Josef Glatz](https://www.josefglatz.at).
+This repository delivers a full configured, bare metal TYPO3 distribution based on best practices from [Josef Glatz](https://www.josefglatz.at).

-> The goal of this package is to give an example
+> The goal of this distribution is to give an example of how a TYPO3 project could be configured and structured for real world scenarios.

 - [Installation/Usage](Installation/Index.md)
 - [Frontend](Frontend/Index.md)